ytgov/hss-backend/README.md

 ## Development
 Before starting the API server, you need to create the appropriate .env file, which can be done by running `cp src/api/.env src/api/.env.development`.
 You must then set the appropriate values.

+Before starting the WEB server, you need to create the appropriate .env file which can be done by running `cp src/web/.env.sample src/web/.env.development`.
+You must then set the appropriate value.

 To develop within this environment, you must have Node.js and NPM installed on your development machine.
 Open two terminal windows and open one to `/src/api` and `src/web`, respectively.
 The API back-end and the web front-end can be started with: `npm run start:dev`.